 But before you pursue a procedure like this, it becomes all the more important to know what it actually is and what you can really expect from the treatment.

 You also need to understand what is causing your dark circles.
-So get all the info you need by talking to your dermatologist before getting yours under eye fillers.
+So get all the info you need by talking to your board certified dermatologist before getting yours under eye fillers.

 What Is Under-Eye Filler?

 Under-eye filler, also known as dermal soft tissue filler, is a hyaluronic acid injection used to improve the appearance of discolored or sunken under-eye areas.
 The dermal filler is not technically FDA approved for use under the eyes.